Brad Garlinghouse

-Bradley Kent Garlinghouse (born February 4, 1971) is the CEO of financial technology company Ripple Labs.
-He previously was the CEO and chairman of Hightail (formerly YouSendIt).
-Before Hightail, he worked at AOL and Yahoo!
+Bradley Kent Garlinghouse (born February 6, 1971) is an American businessman and the CEO of Ripple Labs, a financial technology company specializing in blockchain and cryptocurrency solutions.
+Previously, he served as CEO and chairman of Hightail (formerly YouSendIt) and earlier in his career, he held executive roles at AOL and Yahoo.

 He was born February 6, 1971, in Topeka, Kansas.
 Garlinghouse has a BA in economics from the University of Kansas and an MBA from Harvard Business School.
-The whitewashing of unflattering details from this Wikipedia page was a subject of discussion by Financial Times in August 2020.